mato1321/scu_course/README.md

 ---

-Made for Soochow University students <br>(If you have any questions, feel free to message me privately and I'll try my best to answer!)
+Made for Soochow University students (If you have any questions, feel free to message me privately and I'll try my best to answer!)